M-o-a-T/etcd-tree/README.rst

 downside, there's no atomicity and no structured data.
 To help with the first shortcoming, some advisory locking is planned.

-The asynchronous nature of etcd updates means that any change to a MoaTree object will not be visible immediately.
+The asynchronous nature of etcd updates means that any change to a etcTree object will not be visible immediately.
 You will, however, get an exception if it could not be applied to the etcd tree.
 All changes will include etcd's modification index, thus overwriting unrelated changes won't happen.